How To Be More Grateful: A Practical Mindfulness Guide

 Five gratitude tips that actually stick

 Small gratitude habits stick when they are specific, repeatable, and connected to real life.
-These how to be more grateful tips are practical enough for a bus seat, office stairwell, or five quiet minutes before bed.
+These how to be more grateful tips are practical enough for the retail floor rush, a hallway you are vacuuming while perfume lingers in the air, or a short pause with a movie stub still in your coat pocket.

 • Write three specific lines.
 Choose details over generic blessings: “the pharmacist explained the refill clearly” beats “health.”

 • Send one weekly thank-you.
-A randomized psychotherapy study found that gratitude writing added to counseling was linked with better mental health at 4 and 12 weeks source.
+A randomized psychotherapy study found that gratitude writing added to counseling was linked with better mental health at 4 and 12 weeks 10503307.2016.1169332.

 • Try a 5-minute sensory meditation.
 Sit, breathe, and notice one appreciated sound, texture, color, scent, or body sensation.